-Ready to say goodbye to student loan debt for good?
+Ready to say goodbye to debt for good?
 Learn More

 X

-4 minute read Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
+Upsolve is a nonprofit that helps you eliminate your debt with our free bankruptcy filing tool.
 Think TurboTax for bankruptcy.
-Get free education, customer support, and community.
-Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Explore our free tool
+You could be debt-free in as little as 4 months.
+Featured in Forbes 4x and funded by institutions like Harvard University — so we’ll never ask you for a credit card.
+See if you qualify

 In a Nutshell

-Written by Attorney Jenni Klock Morel
+Written by Attorney Jenni Klock MorelLegally reviewed by Jonathan Petts

 Payday loans can trap you in a vicious circle of borrowing against future income to pay bills today.
 The cost of these loans adds up quickly because of high interest rates.
 If you don’t pay them off per the terms of the loan, payday loan debt can also land you in court for unpaid debts.
 If you’ve got a debt challenge tied to payday lenders, filing for bankruptcy may provide you with the debt relief you need.